People and places

 Regional IP firm Abu-Ghazaleh Intellectual Property (AGIP) has its headquarters in Jordan.
 The firm was founded in 1972 as T.M.P.
 Agents at a time when IP protection was still in its early stages in the Middle East.
 Executive director Naji Taha is based in Oman.
 The firm has been involved in revising and drafting important IP laws and regulations in at least half a dozen Arab countries, including the United Arab Emirates.
 The firm has offices spread across more than 30 predominantly Muslim jurisdictions, as well as in China, India and Russia, each with their own significant Muslim minority populations.

 Al Alawi & Co. was formed in 1982; today, it is one of the largest independent law firms in Muscat.
-Partner and CEO Anwaar Ali Khamis Al Alawi has recently returned to the firm after spending eight years working with the Oman Ministry of Legal Affairs; she is taking the lead in furthering the firm’s IP and administrative law practices.
+Partner and CEO Anwaar Ali Khamis Al Alawi has returned to the firm after spending eight years working with the Oman Ministry of Legal Affairs; she is taking the lead in furthering the firm’s IP and administrative law practices.
 The firm’s IP practice focuses on trademarks, patents, copyrights, enforcement matters and commercializing IP, including franchising and licensing.

 Al Busaidy Mansoor Jamal & Co.
 (AMJ) is an independent law firm based in Muscat.
 The firm’s IP practice handles both contentious and non-contentious matters, and regularly advises leading national, regional and global brand owners on trademarks, copyright, patents, designs, domain names, trade secrets and anti-competitive practices.
 It also provides support to the firm’s commercial and corporate teams on related matters such as the negotiation and drafting of licensing and franchise agreements, M&A due diligence, brand merchandising and marketing, technology transfer and data protection issues.